 Saturday, December 26, 2020

 The cigar, which I held onto until it began to burn fingers and lips, lasted just over an hour.
 That was exactly the right amount of time given the weather.
 Though cold, the scenery was delightful to look at.
 And there wasn't enough snow to require any shoveling!
-I was thankful for the invention of the portable propane heater, but in the open space, there's only so much they can do.
+I was thankful for the invention of the portable propane heater, but in the open space, there's only so much it can do.
 Looking ahead, it seems I took advantage of some of the "warmest" weather expected over the next few days.

 Friday, December 25, 2020